 After crumpling the paper we added a thin coat of diluted India ink with a sponge brush.
 The India ink helps bring out the texture of the creases in the paper, giving it the look of handmade paper.

+After the ink wash was completely dry, we drew outlines of our images with chalk.
 The next step was to paint our images using tempera paint.
 Amate bark paintings in Mexico typically include bright, sometimes neon colors.
 My students were given a limited palette of colors in order to maintain true amate style.

 Hopi students are eager to include iconic images from the Hopi culture into their artwork.
 The results are always quite impressive.